Arkansas governor condemns attack on Ukraine, calls for review of state’s business ties

 Gov. Asa Hutchinson in a release Monday night declared his "unambiguous condemnation" of Russia's invasion of Ukraine, with a directive to review whether the state has business contracts with Russia and calling for "special days of prayer" for Ukraine.

-He condemned Russian attacks “on civilians and civilian infrastructure, as well as plans for the assassination of Ukrainian leaders.”
+He condemned Russia's attacks "on civilians and civilian infrastructure, as well as plans for the assassination of Ukrainian leaders."

+"These actions are not only illegal but are wholly unacceptable," Hutchinson wrote in his letter to Cabinet secretaries.

 Hutchinson also called for continued "economic and political pressure" from the international community.